brickadia-community/omegga/docs/containers.md

   ghcr.io/brickadia-community/omegga
 ```

-Generate a hosting token at https://brickadia.com/account/tokens; without one omegga stops at an interactive auth prompt on first start.
+Generate a hosting token at https://brickadia.com/account/tokens.
+Without one omegga falls back to an interactive auth prompt, which needs a tty: it stops there under `docker run -it`, and exits with the token URL when there is no tty to prompt on.
+Set `OMEGGA_NONINTERACTIVE=true` to get that same refusal on a host that does allocate a tty but cannot answer an arrow-key prompt.
 Arguments are passed through, so `omegga --debug` and `bash` both work in place of the default command.
 Omegga handles `SIGINT` and `SIGTERM`, so ctrl+c and `docker stop` shut down gracefully - add `--init` if you also want zombie reaping.

 Omegga is baked into the image, so it updates by pulling a new one rather than through npm: